LLC Formation in Texas

 The Legal Entity Concept

 An LLC is a distinct legal entity—a legal person—with its own rights, duties, and remedies.
-It has its own employee identification number (EIN or TIN) although the LLC’s tax return may be combined with the members’ personal return.
+It has its own employee identification number (EIN or TIN) although the LLC’s tax return may be combined with the members’ personal return (a disregarded entity for IRS purposes).
 However, an LLC requires continued respect for its independence in order to maintain its separate status.
-It may be your company, but it should still be treated at arms’ length for operational and accounting purposes.
+It may be your company, but it is its own legal person and thus should be treated at arms’ length for operational and accounting purposes.
 Failing to do this is a common mistake of novice real estate investors.

 Running business income and expenses through one’s personal account may not be illegal, but it can complicate your defense if you are sued.
 It will be alleged that you commingled funds or skimmed profits or something similar.
 Such actions may have been both harmless and legal under the circumstances, but they can still arouse suspicion on the part of the judge and jury.